Accessory Dwelling Unit (ADU) Permit — Broomfield, Colorado · Requirements sheet

 Tips

 - No dedicated 'ADU' or 'Accessory Dwelling Unit' entry appears on Broomfield's published 'Current Plan Review times' list (Review Timelines page / Building FAQ QID=329) — that list runs from like-for-like replacements (1-3 business days) up through 'New House' at 7 to 8 weeks, with no ADU-specific line item.
-Since an ADU (attached, internal, or new-build detached) is permitted through the Building Division's General Permit Application as a residential building permit — the same process and application used for new single-family construction — the governing published timeline is the 'New House' figure of 7 to 8 weeks (35-40 days), the same figure anchoring the verified Residential Building Permit.
+Since an ADU (attached, internal, or new-build detached) is permitted through the Building Division's General Permit Application as a residential building permit — the same process and application used for new single-family construction — the governing published timeline is the 'New House' figure of 7 to 8 weeks (49-56 calendar days), the same figure anchoring the verified Residential Building Permit.

 - ADUs are a Planning Division policy (zoning, size, setbacks, Declaration of Use) combined with a Building Division permit (construction) — expect to interact with both offices; the governing timeline above covers the Building Division's construction-permit review only.